 So are parents without a court order SOL until they get one?
 This is California child custody law we are talking about, so naturally, the answer is: not exactly, it depends, sometimes, kind of, not necessarily, and maybe.

-What Can I Do if the Mother Won’t Let Me See My Child in California?
+What Can I Do if the Mother Won’t Let Me See My Child in CA?

 Who Has Custody of a Child if There is No Court Order?